stateofca/opencred/docs/00-configure-workflow.md

 omitted, OpenCred logs a startup warning and sends the request without the field; Google Wallet may reject it.

+On startup OpenCred also verifies that `google.rpMetadataBytes` matches the leaf certificate: it compares the `SHA-256` of the (Base64URL-decoded) metadata against the value in the certificate's Google Verifier Registrar extension `1.3.6.1.4.1.11129.10.1`.
+A mismatch, or a leaf certificate that lacks the extension, produces a startup warning (it does not block startup).
+Certificates issued through Google's Verifier Registrar onboarding embed this extension.

 ### Request flow

 Set the request's `profile` query parameter to `google-wallet`: